 A Plausible Portrait

-In a week dedicated to James Lord, Ted Hodgkinson introduces the life of a writer who befriended Picasso – and Picasso’s mistress – and inspired Giacometti.
+Ted Hodgkinson introduces the life of James Lord, a writer who befriended Picasso – and Picasso’s mistress – and inspired Giacometti.

 The writer Thomas Mann, responding by letter to a young James Lord, wrote that he possessed ‘the gift of admiration’ which ‘above all enables a talented person to learn’.
 James was the third of four sons, born to Albert, a stockbroker, and Louise, whose family had made their wealth manufacturing stoves.
 He spent his early childhood in a tranquil suburb of New York – holidaying in Paris, Maine.
 By the age of just eight Lord already displayed a talent for writing, completing a biography of Beethoven before his early teens.
 But he struggled with the strictures of his private education and eventually left Wesleyan University, Connecticut, without graduating.